monish-exz/ml-dataset-lint/README.md

 python main.py
 ```

-You will be prompted to enter the dataset file path and target column.
+You will be prompted to enter:

+Dataset file path

+Target column name

 ---